-Bruny Island is a great introduction into four-wheel driving as most of the islands roads can be driven in a 2WD.
+Bruny Island is a great introduction to four-wheel driving as most of the island’s roads can be driven in a 2WD.

 For accommodation, there is a variety of private providers including caravan parks and self-contained units.
 You can pitch the tent or roll out the swag in camping areas at Neck Beach, Cloudy Bay and Jetty Beach.